Avoidability beyond paths: Introduction

 A graph is \emph{chordal} if it contains no induced cycles of length at least four.
 A classical result of Dirac from 1961~\cite{MR130190} states that every (non-null) chordal graph has a simplicial vertex, that is, a vertex whose neighborhood is a clique.
 This result was generalized in the literature in various ways.

-First, in 1976, Ohtsuki et al.~\cite{MR485552} generalized Dirac's result from the class of chordal graphs to the class of all graphs using the concept of avoidable vertices.
+First, in 1976, Ohtsuki, Cheung, and Fujisawa~\cite{MR485552} generalized Dirac's result from the class of chordal graphs to the class of all graphs using the concept of avoidable vertices.
 A vertex $v$ in a graph $G$ is said to be \emph{avoidable} if every induced $3$-vertex path with midpoint $v$ is contained in an induced cycle.
-Ohtsuki et al.\ proved that every (non-null) graph has an avoidable vertex.
-In fact, it was later discovered that several well-known graph searches such as LexBFS or LexDFS always end in an avoidable vertex (see~\cite{MR2659379,MR1626534,MR408312}).\footnote{The term ``avoidable vertex'' was introduced by Beisegel et al.~\cite{BCGMS19,BCGMS19+}.
-Avoidable vertices were also called \emph{OCF-vertices} in the literature, see~\cite{MR2659379,MR2057267}.}
+Ohtsuki et al.\ proved that an avoidable vertex is inherently present in every (non-null) graph.
+In fact, it was later discovered that several well-known graph searches such as LexBFS or LexDFS always end in an avoidable vertex (see~\cite{MR2659379,MR1626534,MR408312}).\footnote{The term ``avoidable vertex'' was introduced by Beisegel, Chudnovsky, Gurvich, Milani\v{c}, and Servatius~\cite{BCGMS19,BCGMS19DAM}.
+Avoidable vertices were also called \emph{OCF-vertices} in the literature (see~\cite{MR2659379,MR2057267}).}

-Second, in 2002, Chv\'{a}tal et al.~\cite{MR1927566} generalized Dirac's result from the class of chordal graphs to classes of graphs excluding all sufficiently long induced cycles, by generalizing the concept of simpliciality from vertices to longer induced paths.
+Second, in 2002, Chv\'{a}tal, Rusu, and Shritaran~\cite{MR1927566} generalized Dirac's result from the class of chordal graphs to classes of graphs excluding all sufficiently long induced cycles, by generalizing the concept of simpliciality from vertices to longer induced paths.
 An \emph{extension} of an induced path $P$ in a graph $G$ is any induced path in $G$ that can be obtained by extending $P$ by one edge from each endpoint.
 An induced path in a graph $G$ is said to be \emph{simplicial} if it has no extensions.
 Chv\'{a}tal et al.\ proved that for every positive integer $k$, every graph without induced cycles of length at least $k+3$ either contains no induced $k$-vertex path, or contains a simplicial induced $k$-vertex path.